 "When the Transgender Day of Remembrance first began, trans people were nameless victims in many cases," Smith wrote in 2014 in The Advocate.
 "Our killers would do their best to erase our existence from the world.
 And law enforcement, the media and others would continue the job."

-“The Transgender Day of Remembrance serves several purposes.
-It raises public awareness of hate crimes against transgender people, an action that current media doesn’t perform.
-Day of Remembrance publicly mourns and honors the lives of our brothers and sisters who might otherwise be forgotten.
+Across the globe, transgender people are murdered at extremely high rates, and little is done to protect them.
 Through the vigil, we express love and respect for our people in the face of national indifference and hatred.
-Day of Remembrance reminds non-transgender people that we are their sons, daughters, parents, friends and lovers.
-Day of Remembrance gives our allies a chance to step forward with us and stand in vigil, memorializing those of us who’ve died by anti-transgender violence.”
+Transgender Day of Remembrance reminds non-transgender people that we are their sons, daughters, parents, friends and lovers.
+TDOR gives our allies a chance to step forward with us and stand in vigil, memorializing those of who have ve died by anti-transgender violence.